life-research/blaze-doc/performance.md

 | Practitioner | 33,896 |
 | Procedure | 322,732 |

-The size of the Datomic database \(free version\) on disk after the import was 7.8 GiB.
+The size of the database directory after the import was ??
+GiB.